xtanaa001/Xiaoqi-Homepage/content/resume.md

     - IEEE Transactions on Cybernetics
     - IEEE Transactions on Vehicular Technology
     - IEEE Transactions on Sustainable Energy
+    - IEEE Transactions on Green Communications and Networking
     - IEEE Transactions on Intelligent Transportation Systems
     - International Journal of Electrical Power & Energy Systems